 How fortunate we are to have Wake in Fright.
 And how strange that may seem to say about a film that follows a civilized school teacher’s drunk, desperate descent into something feral amid the sweaty Australian desert; is notorious for a brutal hunting sequence (animals were harmed in the making of this film); does no favors for Tourism Australia in its depiction of the Outback and its denizens; and features a jarring post-hangover flashback montage (the Wolfpack has nothing on John Grant).

-Like The Passion of Joan of Arc, Wake in Fright was well-received by critics but ignored by paying moviegoers upon its initial release, then thought lost.
+Wake in Fright was well-received by critics but ignored by paying moviegoers upon its initial release, then thought lost.
 Wake in Fright suffered the fate of many box office failures in an era before home video and the internet gave them a second chance: It was alternately shelved and shuffled as it faded from public consciousness and its ownership changed hands, although poor prints occasionally screened and the film certainly did not fade from the memories of those who saw it.
-(What was believed to be the only remaining original print of The Passion of Joan of Arc, incidentally, was burned, though not at the stake; Wake in Fright came thisclose to a similar fate.)

-Also like The Passion of Joan of Arc, Wake in Fright was rediscovered in an unlikely place.
-Nearly a decade of globe-spanning persistence by Wake in Fright editor Anthony Buckley beginning in 1996 led to the discovery of a working negative and audio track for the film in a Pittsburgh warehouse.
+Nearly a decade of globe-spanning persistence by Wake in Fright editor Anthony Buckley beginning in 1996 led to the discovery of a functional negative and audio track for the film in a Pittsburgh warehouse.
 The reels were marked “for destruction.”
-(The happy ending for 1928’s The Passion of Joan of Arc came in 1981 when an original cut was found in a Norwegian mental institution.)

 Following a painstaking restoration sponsored in part by the Australia National Film & Sound Archive, Wake in Fright was a 2009 Classics selection at Cannes, where it played in official competition in 1971.
 It went on to enjoy a limited theatrical run in time for its 40th birthday (it retains its bracing power) and amid new acclaim; Wake in Fright is now available in a vibrant Blu-ray transfer with a thoughtful array of special features from Drafthouse Films.

-The movie itself begins with one of cinema’s great opening shots: As if perched on a power line, the camera looks down on train tracks that stretch into an endless desert horizon and a ramshackle hotel that looks like it fell to its location from a great height; the camera pans slowly, revealing a lonely wasteland and eventually settling just short of a full circle on a one-room schoolhouse across the tracks from the hotel.
-Economical and informative, and not lacking in wry humor, this shot establishes the environment the protagonist—and viewers—are about to embark on a harrowing journey through, sets the tone for the film and ties neatly into the conclusion.
+The movie begins with one of cinema’s great opening shots: As if perched on a power line, the camera peers down on a ramshackle hotel that looks like it was dropped to its location from a great height and train tracks that stretch into an endless desert; the camera pans slowly, revealing a lonely wasteland, and eventually settles just short of a full circle on a one-room schoolhouse across the tracks from the hotel.
+Economical and informative, and not lacking in wry humor, this shot establishes the environment through which the protagonist—and viewers—are about to embark on a harrowing journey, sets the tone for the film and ties neatly into the conclusion.

 Preparing to leave the middle-of-nowhere that is Tiboonda for Christmas in Sydney is the aforementioned John Grant (Gary Bond), a sophisticated young man who loathes his bonded teaching service in this dusty, fly-infested void and is mockingly dismissive of the Outback’s inhabitants in general.
-In order to reach the city, Grant must first survive one night in the slightly less desolate town of Bundanyabba, affectionately referred to by the aggressively friendly locals as “The Yabba” (as in “yabba-dabba-doo”).
+In order to reach the city, Grant must first survive one night in the slightly less desolate town of Bundanyabba, affectionately referred to by the aggressively friendly locals as “The Yabba.”

 Grant ventures out of his oven-hot hotel room for a beer, which he sips deliberately, and meets the gregarious sheriff Jock Crawford (famed Australian character actor Chips Rafferty in his last film role), who soon has Grant chugging pint after pint.
 Beer drinking is one of the primary pastimes in The Yabba.
 Another is gambling, and if nothing else Wake in Fright is a chilling cautionary tale about the hazards of combining these vices.